luciamontesinos/london-mobility/content/mobility.md

 {{<include-html "/data/London_docking_stations.html">}}

-As seen above, the most centric boroughs have the majority of the docking stations. **todo link to density plot, talk about the density population in those boroughs**
+As seen above, the most centric boroughs have the majority of the docking stations.

 If we take a look into the usage of this public bikes, overall there is an increase on the cycle hires on summer and spring, something to be expected if we keep in mind the weather.
-However, since covid started, the increase is way more noticeable specially whenever the mobility restrictions are lifted. **todo link to mobility restrictions**
+However, since covid started, the increase is way more noticeable specially whenever the **[mobility restrictions](https://luciamontesinos.github.io/london-mobility/home/#the-mobility)** are lifted.

 {{<include-html "/data/CycleHires.html">}}

 ### Public transport
-As we can see, not all boroughs have the same number of bus stops.
+If we dig into th epublic transport system, we can see how not all boroughs have the same number of bus stops.
 {{<include-html "/data/London_bus_stops.html">}}
-**todo improve plot of bus stops**

-As we can see, not all boroughs have the same number of tfl stops (includes Tube, DLR, Overground, Tramlink, Emirates Air Line and Crossrail stations)
+Analogously for the rest of the TFL system, not all boroughs have the same number of Tube, DLR, Overground, Tramlink, Emirates Air Line and Crossrail stations.
 {{<include-html "/data/London_tfl_stations.html">}}
-**todo improve plot of bus stops**

 ## Differences between restriction obidience during the first and the second lockdown